 I have also outlined on the map below (in yellow), the area within the Yvelines, that is known as the Triangle d’Or.
 The area is marked by the communes of Saint-Germain-en-Laye, Versailles, and Saint-Nom-la-Bretèche.
 These are quite wealthy neighborhoods in the Yvelines and house prices here are comparatively high.

-Best suburbs in the Yvelines
+the Best suburbs in this area

 Overall the percentage of housing in Yvelines, compared to apartments, is around 55% per Insee.
 Some of these towns have very charming centre-villes, and certainly have more of a village feel than suburbs in Hauts-de-Seine, for example.
 Since they are further away from Paris, people tend to visit more restaurants and entertainments in their own neighborhood, rather than trek into Paris.